-Credit values of publication activity: as defined in the UDR
+Point values of publication activity required for obtaining the degree: as defined in the UDR.

-DSBM Minimum requirements with regard to habilitation
+Minimum requirements with regard to habilitation

 Minimum requirements with respect to higher education, professional and scientific activities required for applications for habilitation submitted to the Doctoral School of Business and Management of CUB.